 The current owner acquired the Porsche in 2017 and has successfully raced the RS at events such as Le Mans Classic and Spa Classic with Peter Auto’s CER 1 grid.
 During the current ownership the RS has been prepared and cared for by Belgian racing squad Gipimotor and is very well turned out.

-Currently fitted with a spare ‘racing’ engine (the original engine is assembled and will be included with the RS), ‘911 460 9107’ has a valid FIA Historic Technical Passport (HTP) and is accompanied by two spare sets of wheels.
+Currently fitted with a spare ‘racing’ engine (the correctly numbered engine is assembled and will be included with the RS), ‘911 460 9107’ has a valid FIA Historic Technical Passport (HTP) and is accompanied by two spare sets of wheels.

 There are numerous files documenting the history of ‘911 460 9107’; restoration records, race entries and results, hundreds of period photos, Porsche Certificate of Authenticity – confirming main component numbers, inspection reports and various titles and ownership changes confirming the Porsche’s continuous ownership.